ShVerni/Raspberry-Pi-VPN-Gateway/README.md

 ```

 ### Set Up Router
 Now that your Raspberry Pi is up and running, you need to point your router's DHCP configuration at it.
-Each router is different, but in general, look in your router's settings for the DHCP settings and configure them to match the following:
+Each router is different, but in general, look in your router's settings for the DHCP configuration and change it to match the following:
 > Default gateway: [ip address of raspberry pi]
 >
 > Primary DNS: [ip address of raspberry pi]